Apricot Quick Bread

 - I substituted orange extract for the orange oil/zest and eliminated the nuts and nutmeg.
 The flavorings and spices can be tweaked according to your palate.

 - Add in a half cup of chopped, toasted pecans or walnuts for some tasty crunch.

 - The crust was crisp and sweet and the abundance of fresh dried fruit provided deliciousness with every bite.
-The undertones of orange and cinnamon were not overwhelming, but complementary to the dried fruit; this Apricot Quick Bread was just delightful.
+The undertones of orange and cinnamon were not overwhelming, but complementary to the dried fruit; this Apricot Quick Bread was just lovely.

-- Baking soda (an alkaline salt, sodium bicarbonate) is used when the liquid is acidic, such as buttermilk, honey, molasses, tomato sauce etc. Usage ½ to 1 teaspoon per cup of acidic liquid.
+- Baking soda (an alkaline salt, sodium bicarbonate) is used when the liquid is acidic, such as buttermilk, honey, molasses, tomato sauce, etc. Usage ½ to 1 teaspoon per cup of acidic liquid.

 - Be sure your baking powder and baking soda are fresh.

 - PRO-Tip: Baking powder usually expires before it is all used.
 Make sure yours is fresh by checking the expiration date.
 If you’re still unsure, add a spoonful to a bowl of hot water.
 If your baking powder is fresh, it will bubble vigorously.
 If it doesn’t, buy a new can.

 - Measure ingredients accurately.
 Scoop the flour from a bin and swipe across the top of the measuring cup so only 1 cup is used.
 If you like to weigh your flour, 1 cup weighs 210 grams.
 Too much flour will make a dry loaf.

 - Add 1/2 cup toasted pecans or walnuts for some crunch.